 “Some babies are more serious than others so it is ok if your baby is not laughing by 3-4 months old” adds Carolyn.
 There isn’t any cause for concern until about 6 months.
 At this point if your baby is not making eye contact, smiling or laughing at all, you might want to discuss it with your pediatrician.
-As parent you can encourage you baby to laugh by talking to them frequently, singing or making animated faces.
+As a parent, you can encourage your baby to laugh by talking to them frequently, singing or making animated faces.

 How to Stimulate Laughter in Your Child

 - Remember to be talking to your baby A LOT!

 - Be animated, let them see your face well, how you enunciate, how you speak, how you emote.

 - Babies love to watch faces, expressions, hear words and songs so get right in there with them!

 -Kathy Murphy, Pediatric Physician Assistant and Lactation Consultant with SimpliFed.

 The crux of the issue is that babies can start laughing as early as 2 months old.
 They will continue to laugh more frequently and with purpose throughout their first year.
 Every child develops at their own pace, but any worries should be directed to a pediatrician.